hujessica/cap-billing-example/walkthroughtutorial.md

 --runtime=python37 --source=./sample_code \
 --trigger-topic=${TOPIC_NAME}
 ```
+**Next:** Learn about service account permissions and how to configure them

 ## Configure service account permissions

-Your function runs as an automatically created service account.
+During the creation, updating, or deletion of a function, the Cloud Functions service uses the Google Cloud Functions service agent service account.
 You must grant the service account the proper permissions so that it can disable billing, such as the Billing Admin role.

 ```sh
 gcloud projects add-iam-policy-binding \